-I am licensed in West Virginia with 12 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, anger management, & depression.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am licensed in West Virginia with 3 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, & sleeping disorders.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Keyser area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Keyser due to a higher cost of living.